Stefanuswilfrid/FAI_Coursework/README.md

 # FAI_Coursework
 My Fundamentals of Artificial Intelligence coursework which covers Machine Learning.
+The main file is FAIcw2-20318898.ipynb .